LearnersGuild/learning-os/game/stats/README.md

 Within the context of a Team, the LMCD is the difference between a Team Lead's ECC and the mean of all Team Members' ECC.

-Formula: Team Lead ECC - (mean of Team Members' ECC)
+Formula: Team Lead ECC - MECC

+## Mean Effective Contribution Cycles (MECC) [Team Stat]

+The mean ECC for all Team Members on a team.

 ## Membership Cycles (MC) [Player Stat]